 Materials and Supplies

-In addition, students from Year 1 – Year 6 are requested to have their own pencil case of basic equipment such as pencils, crayons,scissors (round tipped), erasers and a 12 inch ruler.
-Older students may be asked by class teachers to purchase additional items such as a protractor for Maths.
+Students from Year 3 – Year 7 are requested to have their own pencil case of basic equipment such as pencils, crayons, scissors (round tipped), erasers and a 12 inch ruler.
+Older students may be asked by class teachers to purchase additional items such as a calculator or protractor for Maths.

-From Year 2, parents are asked to supply their child with an iPad which children are to bring to school as directed by the class teacher.
+From Year 2 upwards, parents are asked to supply their child with an iPad which children are to bring to school, as directed by the class teacher.

-From Year 3, students are also asked to have a ukulele for weekly lessons.
+From Year 3 upwards, students are also asked to have a ukulele for weekly lessons.
 The school can provide help with sourcing this for you.